program participants in the last year

 of Nook families are sole-support parents

 Since our beginnings in 1996, The Nook has become one of the most diverse and inclusive children & family programs in Toronto.
-We are a supportive resource for both parents and children ages 5-12, providing free after school and summer one-on-one and group programming aimed at increasing children’s confidence and creativity in literacy, recreation and the arts with a commitment to social justice.
-Nook families include low income community members, newcomers to Canada, sole-support parents and other vulnerable and marginalized groups.
+We are a supportive resource for both parents and children ages 5-12, providing free after-school, one-on-one and group programming aimed at increasing children’s confidence and creativity in literacy, recreation and the arts with a commitment to social justice.
+We also provide low cost March and Summer Programs to members of our community.
+Nook families include low-income community members, newcomers to Canada, sole-support parents and other vulnerable and marginalized groups.

 March Break Camp